Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Structured Data Types/Lists.md

 Lists can contain an infinite number of elements.
 Elements of a list must be of the same type.

-Lists are lazy by default, but they can be defined as:
+Lists are lazy by default, but other variants are:
 - head strict,
 - spine strict,
 - strict,
 - head strict unboxed, and
 - strict unboxed.

-Lazy, strict, and unboxed lists are considered different type.
-They have unique time and space properties.
+These variants are considered different type with unique time and space properties.

-Because these lists are of different type, functions defined on one type of list cannot be applied to another.
+Functions defined on one type of list cannot be applied to another.
 However, overloaded functions can be introduced, which can be used on any type of list.

 For built-in functions on list, see [[Appendix A/StdList\|StdList]], [[Appendix A/StdCharList\|StdCharList]], and [[Appendix A/StdOrdList\|StdOrdList]] module for additional information.

 ## List Type Declaration

-The element type must be declared in addition to the list type.
+In addition to the list type, the element type must be declared by placing it inside or after the list type.

 Lazy lists are explicitly declared with square brackets (`[ ... ]`).